christiankozalla/nextjs-blog/posts/how-to-make-component-reusable-with-props.md

     // content sets the contents which Typewriter types as an Array
     // rounds sets how often the Typewriter types the contents; last item stays visible
-    // padding sets left padding in order to center text; props Type is String e.g. "4rem" let Typer = new Typewriter("type", this.props.content, this.props.rounds);
+    // padding sets left padding in order to center text; props Type is String e.g. "4rem" let Typer = new Typewriter('type', this.props.content, this.props.rounds);
     Typer.type();
   }